Shaolin Afronauts: 2011–present: album releases

 In 2011, they played at WOMADelaide.
 The song "Kilimanjaro" was the first release by the band.
 Later in 2011, they were signed to Freestyle records and saw the release of their debut album, Flight of the Ancients.
 The album was featured on Radio National Breakfast and garnered considerable attention on community radio, streetpress and Triple J.

 In January 2012 the band recorded their second album, Quest under Capricorn, with an expanded ensemble of 18 musicians.

 In September 2014, the band released their third album, Follow the Path.
 Also in 2014, the band played at Glastonbury.
 They continued to play regular gigs around Adelaide and occasional gigs and festivals elsewhere, including the two-day Blenheim Music and Camping Festival in the Clare Valley, north of Adelaide, in 2015.

 In October 2016, Shaolin Afronauts played the Kennedys Creek Music Festival in Victoria.
+The three-day festival was held from 21 to 23 October 2016 at the Kennedys Creek Public Hall grounds and featured the band among its lineup of Australian performers.

 In July 2017 the group reprised their Quest under Capricorn performance at The Gov as part of the Umbrella: Winter City Sounds festival and played with their usual complement at Here's to Now at Coriole Vineyards in December of the same year.

 As part of the Adelaide Festival in March 2020, the Afronauts performed a show called "Mad Max Meets The Shaolin Afronauts", where the classic dystopian thriller, the first Mad Max film, was played with subtitles, with accompanying score played live by the band.
 They played 10 songs, starting with "Kilimanjaro" and finishing with "Baie de Sangareya".